nacarney/github_API/README.md

 # github_API
  github API project

- Part 1 (interrogating Github API) - this is in the github_API R file, I have interrogated the API to extract info about user phadej's followers
+ Part 1 (interrogating Github API) - this is in the github_API R file, I have interrogated the API to extract info about my own repos